Skip to content

 How does corporate communications differ from PR?

-Corporate communications is broader than PR.
 While PR focuses on media and public perception, corporate communications also includes internal communications, executive messaging, investor relations, crisis response, and long-term reputation management.

 What channels are most effective for corporate communications today?